-Last November I wrote about change.
-About how change comes even with those things that feel eternal.
-Change has come in my world; on September 7th my Grandma passed away, after a most incredible life of ninety-three years.
-Those family sunsets on the beach will never be the same.
-I wrote in November that I “want[ed] to marvel at the fact that we have gotten to watch sunsets together at all.”
+Sometimes, change comes even with those things that feel eternal.
+And change has come in my world; on September 7th my Grandma passed away, after a most incredible life of ninety-three years.
+Our family sunsets on the beach will never be the same.
+I once wrote that I “wanted to marvel at the fact that we have gotten to watch sunsets together at all.”
 And how marvelous it is has been.

 I won’t get to watch any more sunsets with my Grandma, but there are certainly more sunsets in store for me.
 And whatever context that sun is setting in, I hope to live in the same way that my Grandma did.